-Message Significance This CHANGE_VARIABLE command will lengthen the adaptable string variable, and possibly overwrite other data.
+Message Significance ADAPTABLE STRING LENGTH WILL INCREASE FROM i TO i This CHANGE_VARIABLE command will lengthen the adaptable string variable, and possibly overwrite other data.
 ADDRESS RANGE WILL BE TRUNCATED An address range for CHANGE, DISPLAY, or MOVE extends beyond the user field length or into DBUG, beyond the first 100 (approximately) locations.
 ALL WILL BE CLEARED A CLEAR_TRAP, CLEAR_BREAKPOINT, or CLEAR_PROCEDURE command has been issued with no parameters.
 BREAKPOINT WILL BE SET AT ENTRY POINT This warning is issued only if the specified address is an entry point, but was not specified as such in a SET_BREAKPOINT command.
-A SET_AUXILIARY command has been issued which specifies a file name different from that of the existing auxiliary file.
+EXISTING AUXILIARY FILE WILL BE CLOSED A SET_AUXILIARY command has been issued which specifies a file name different from that of the existing auxiliary file.
 EXISTING BREAKPOINT WILL BE REDEFINED An attempt is being made to set a breakpoint where one already exists.
 A positive acknowledgement causes the new definition to override the old one.
 EXISTING CHECKPOINT FILE WILL BE OVERWRITTEN A CHECKPOINT command has been issued giving an existing file name.
 PROCEDURE XXX WILL BE REDEFINED The name supplied in a SET_PROCEDURE command is that of a currently existing PROCEDURE.
 A positive acknowledgement causes the new definition to override the old one.
+LINE STARTS IN PARCEL 3.
+BKPT SET IN NEXT WORD.
 One 15 bit instruction for this line of the program will be executed before breakpoint is honored.
-EXECUTABLE - LINE m WILL BE USED The specified line number is not executable or is nonexistent.
+LINE n NOT EXECUTABLE - LINE m WILL BE USED The specified line number is not executable or is nonexistent.
 A positive acknowledgement causes line m to be used instead.
+PERMANENT CHECKPOINT A CHECKPOINT command has been issued